-The Network and Information Systems (NIS) Directive is the first piece of EU-wide legislation on cyber-security.
+The Network and Information Systems (NIS) Directive (known as the Cyber Security Directive) is the first piece of EU-wide legislation on cyber-security.
 The Directive is in the process of being transposed in national law.

 What does it do?